Futures Trading Guide

 What Are Futures Contracts?

 A futures contract is a standardized agreement to buy or sell an asset at a predetermined price on a specific future date.
 Unlike stocks (where you own shares of a company), futures are derivative contracts — their value is derived from an underlying asset like an index, commodity, or currency.
+If you are new to trading, review the trading basics first.

 Key characteristics of futures: